rails-oceania/ruby.org.au/README.md

 Please update your remote tracking branches like this:

 ```
-git remote set-url roro https://github.com/rubyaustralia/ruby.org.au
+git remote set-url upstream https://github.com/rubyaustralia/ruby.org.au
 ```

-... replacing `roro` with the name of your remote (possibly `origin` if you were contributing).
+... replacing `upstream` with the name of your remote (possibly `origin` if you were contributing).